ribokit/ribokit.github.io/std.md

 This page is intended to standarize documentation and tutorial writing format for **RiboKit** website.

 > The repository is organized that each package has its own folder.
+The landing page should be named as `index.md` or `index.html`.
 Please follow this rule on contributing!

 <hr/>
 ## Markdown